 Cat Urinary Disorders

 Your cat has always been faithful to the litter box.
 After all, you trained your kitten to use the litter box from the beginning.
 But suddenly your adult cat, Tom, leaves damp messages on the carpet, Sheba cries and squats right in front of you, and bloody urine puddles in the bathtub.
-This is different than urine spraying, and is a cry for help.
+This is different from urine spraying, and is a cry for help.

 Some litter box problems can be easily solved with these tips.
 When your well-trained cat suddenly begins missing the mark, that can be a sign of a health problem.
 Any health issue requires veterinary help.